Destination Guide

 Before travel, double-check:

-Taipei is not difficult because the city is too large.
-It becomes difficult only when visitors ignore how well the network already organizes it.
-If you use the Airport MRT intelligently, keep Taipei Main as your transport anchor, and choose a base like Ximen that still feels alive after dark, the first trip usually becomes much calmer than expected.
+Taipei isn’t difficult because the city is too large—it becomes difficult only when visitors ignore how well the network already organizes it.
+If you use the Airport MRT intelligently, keep Taipei Main as your transport anchor, and choose a base like Ximen that still feels lively after dark, the first trip usually turns out calmer than expected.